ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Form 60 is the declaration that is required to be filed by an individual or a person (except companies and firms) who does not have a permanent account no. (PAN) while entering into some specified transactions as per Rule 114B of the Income Tax Rules, 1962.

-Form 60 is available on the Income tax website and can be downloaded from here.
+Form 60 format is available on the Income tax website and can be downloaded from here.
 It is required to be submitted to the person with whom you are entering into a specified transaction.

-When is Form 60 required?
+When is Form 60 of Income Tax Required?

 When you decide to enter into any transaction with a banking institution or deal in some sort of asset, a PAN card is the basic identity proof required.